MarkPhamm/Adventureworks-Analytics/README.md

 # General Overview
 This analytics project aims to boost AdventureWorks Cycles' revenue by analyzing company data.
-Emphasis is on using analytics for insights and trend identification.
 The process includes accessing the data warehouse, thorough cleaning, and transformation, followed by a detailed examination to extract valuable insights for strategic decision-making.

 **Goal**:
 * **Interactive:** Discover trends and make informed decisions in their respective roles.